Written by Slawomir (“Swavak”) Gromadzki, MPH

 WHAT IS VITAMIN B12?

 Vitamin B12, also called cobalamin, is a water-soluble, largest and most structurally complicated cobalt-based organic vitamin.
-Cobalamin is such a unique and complex compound that no scientist in the lab is able to make it and for this reason it is often referred to as “the Mount Everest of biosynthetic problems.”
-However, what scientists can’t accomplish a humble bacteria can as cobalamin can be synthesized (produced) only by certain probiotic bacterial species, especially those that are anaerobic (e.g., able to thrive in environments that lack oxygen such as intestines).
+Cobalamin is such a unique and complex compound that no scientist is able to make it in the lab, and for this reason, it is often referred to as “the Mount Everest of biosynthetic problems.”
+However, what scientists can’t accomplish a humble bacteria can, as cobalamin can be synthesized (produced) only by certain probiotic bacterial species, especially those that are anaerobic (e.g., able to thrive in environments that lack oxygen such as intestines).
 Cobalamin synthesis is an extremely complex process which involves over 30 enzymatic steps and scientists still don’t understand many details associated with it.